2019 Annual Convening

 - Mutual of America

 - National & Enterprise Car Rental

 - Spring Consulting

 If you are traveling in from out of town, please note that we do not have a block of hotel rooms reserved.
-There are several hotels available in the Dupont neighborhood near the FHI 360 Conference Center (located at 1825 Connecticut Ave, NW, 13th Floor, Washington, DC 20009) or in downtown Washington, DC, just a short car, cab, or Metro ride away.
+There are several hotels available in the Dupont neighborhood near the FHI 360 Conference Center (located at 1825 Connecticut Ave, NW, Washington, DC 20009) or in downtown Washington, DC, just a short car, cab, or Metro ride away.

 If you are looking for a hotel, try using our discount hotel booking site.
 If you are renting a car for the trip, you can contact us at email@example.com to get a discount code for car rental.